-KIN 4981-4 Seminar in Kinesiology (Subject named in title listing)
+KIN 4981-4 Seminar in Kinesiology (Subject named in title listing) 1 to 4 hours--Directed group study on special subject or problem.

 KIN 4991-4 Individual Study in Kinesiology (Subject named in title listing)

 1 to 4 hours--Directed individual study on special subject or problem.
 Open only to selected undergraduates.